 TEXAS -- I purchased a vehicle in August 2006 financed by Capital One.
 In February 2007, I was involved in a fatal accident and totaled the vehicle.
 I received a letter from Capital One stating I had to pay the remaining balance in full.
 I called the customer service right away to discuss this matter, and asked to make my payments on monthly basis.
 The representative refused to do so and told me to borrow money from a friend.
 Anyway, I was afraid that Capital One would mess up my credit, so I took money out of my credit card and paid the remaining balance off.

 I recently did a credit check and found out that Capital One misreported everything.
 The only negative account on my credit is CAPITAL ONE.
 I have never been late.
 They reported the first delinquency in Jan.
 2007.
 Major DELINQUENCY in Feb.
 2007.
-The insurance company paid almost 15grand and I paid the remaining balance without being late.
-Yet, Capital One reported that I still owe them 726dollars & the account was charged off.
+The insurance company paid almost 15 grand and I paid the remaining balance without being late.
+Yet, Capital One reported that I still owe them 726 dollars & the account was charged off.
 How the hell in the world would I get the title if I still owed them money?
 I still have the pay-off letters from them.

 I called the customer service just to go through bunch of hassles.
 They finally sent me a letter stating that nothing was wrong with my credit report, and that their record matches with the report they sent to the credit agencies.
 THIS IS B.S...
 They basically ruined my credit...
 BEWARE OF THIS BANK.
-I would NEVER EVER do any business with this bank even if it was the last bank in the entire world.....
+I would NEVER EVER do any business with this bank even if it was the last bank in the entire world...

 CITY OF INDUSTRY, CALIFORNIA -- Refinanced auto loan with Capital One in summer 2009.
 Big mistake - has been nothing but hassle.
 Today was finale straw - paid off loan and will never use the auto finance again.
 Just like any other auto finance company require insurance with their name on it.
 Sent them check and invoice showing where I had paid for service.
-The endorsed check and sent to body shop.
+They endorsed check and sent to body shop.
 Body shop says they never got it.
-Capital one no help at all made not offers to correct situation.
+Capital One no help at all made not offers to correct situation.

-Never use them again and paid of loan same day.
+Never use them again and paid off loan same day.
 Not what I wanted to do but better than having to continue to deal with their totally unhelpful overseas customer service group.
 Still working on getting my money back.

 IDA, MICHIGAN -- I paid off my auto loan on 3-23-2009 by direct electronic transfer from my checking account and as of 4-11-2009 had yet to receive the payoff letter.
 The automated system told me that it was not mailed until 4-8-2009.
 I tried earlier in the week to speak with someone at Capital One about how to get something faxed or expedited in order to have a clear title so that I could sell my car to someone coming from out of state on 4-10-2009 to buy it.

 I received voice and e-mail verification of a loan approval that well exceeded my immediate needs.
 (The concept of their Blank Check is pretty slick... it is the details that are never mentioned.)
-Based on that I gave the dealer a down payment because the "check was in the mail".
+Based on that I gave the dealer a down payment because the "check was in the mail."
 When I go the loan package they filled it with so many restrictions that had not been mentioned anywhere else that it was useless to me.

 First, they do NOT loan on cars over 10 years old.
 Second their definition of a dealer is only a Franchise Dealer...
 Independent Dealers are specifically excluded.
 Then they told me it was in the wrong state (I am in TX and the car was in OK).
 When I called "customer service" I was told flat out that it was my own fault for putting the down payment down even though they had never mentioned these restrictions.
 I will grant a small point there but that was only because I actually trusted what they had told me twice.
 What's in my Wallet?
 Nothing that will ever say Capital One.